Card Summary Table

 Comparing the Chase Sapphire Reserve℠ Card to The Platinum Card® from American Express

 Obviously this new card is Chase’s attempt to take some of American Express’ customer base in the luxury travel market.

-Both the Chase Sapphire Reserve℠ Card and The Platinum Card® from American Express cost $450 per year, have Priority Pass lounge access, Global Entry credits, and travel fee credits.
+The Chase Sapphire Reserve℠ Card costs $450 while The Platinum Card® from American Express costs $550 per year.
+Both have lounge access programs, Global Entry credits, and travel fee credits.

 However, whereas The Platinum Card® from American Express only has a $200 airline fee credit, the new Chase card has a $300 credit.
 It also now comes with a $200 per year Uber credit.

-It’s also worth noting that The Platinum Card® from American Express only earns 1x points for all purchases, while the Chase Sapphire Reserve℠ Card will earn 3x points in travel and dining, which can make a huge difference.
+It’s also worth noting that The Platinum Card® from American Express earns 5x points for flights purchased directly with the airline, while the Chase Sapphire Reserve℠ Card will earn 3x points in all travel and dining, which can make a huge difference.